 Transfer development credits

-Transfer development credits (TDCs) are an emerging that can be used to assist in achieving social objectives.
+Transfer development credits (TDCs) are an emerging tool that can be used to assist in achieving social objectives.
 TDCs can be used on a very small scale where a developer owns two or more properties one of which the municipality wishes to see the building, use, or density retained.
 The municipality agrees to allow a higher density on the other property or properties than is normally allowed and places a caveat or other restrictive instrument on the property it wishes to conserve.
 The effectiveness of this approach is limited by ownership, market demand, and the ability to restrict development of the remaining property.
 TDC’s can be also used to protect environmentally sensitive areas and farmland.
 More information on TDCs is available in the section on achieving environmental objectives (below) and from the Miistakis Institute.

 Aesthetic objectives are largely achieved through the application of design standards in land use bylaws and subdivision design.
 Some municipalities have appointed a design review panel to evaluate and make recommendations on major developments, especially in downtown areas.
 In a recent and innovative example, the City of Calgary has developed a set of urban design guidelines focusing on commercial development sites outside of the downtown area, where big box stores and sprawling parking lots have become the norm.
 The guidelines support the planning priorities of Calgary’s Municipal Development Plan (MDP), which calls for more vibrant and walkable commercial areas.
 Extending best practices of urban design to suburban commercial developments, the City of Calgary’s new design guidelines help re-imagine Calgary’s commercial landscape.
 Click here for more information on Calgary’s award winning plan.